 Although a physical depiction of an acoustic wave is more closely related to the Slinky analogy, characterization of the waves is facilitated by a sinusoidal representation.
 The zone of compression then corresponds to the positive maximum of a sinusoidal wave, and the zone of rarefaction corresponds to the negative minimum.
 Waves are described by their wavelength, frequency, propagation velocity, amplitude, and phase, each of which has very important considerations in the use of ultrasound in medicine.

 The wavelength is defined as the distance a wave travels per one cycle, which is measured between any two corresponding points on the waveform, that is, from peak-to-peak, trough-to-trough, or zero-to-zero (measured from the same slope) (Figure 1-2).
 Frequency is inversely proportional to the wavelength and is defined as the number of cycles per second; one cycle/second is termed one Hertz.
 Frequency and wavelength are related by the speed of sound through a medium, which is a defined property of different media, by the following equation:

 where λ is the wavelength in meters, v is the speed of sound through the medium in meters per second, and f is the frequency of the wave, in Hertz (sec−1).
-For example, the speed of sound through air is 330 m/s, through water, ...
+For example, the speed of sound through air is 330 m/s, through water, it is ...